lucassaffi/Data-Science-Blog-Post/README.md

 2) Is increasing or decresing? and is it the price ou the days rented the reason for the variation?

-3) Which are the most common amenitites?
+3) Which are the most common amenities?

 The dataset for this project is:
 - Listings, including full descriptions and average review score